djordje34/PISiBP-TravelApp/README.md

 ## TLDR;

-Application created using W/LAMP stack, withelement of JQuery and vanilla JS.
+Application created using W/LAMP stack, with elements of JQuery and vanilla JS.
 Python for data operations and management-list of dependencies given underneath.
 Dockerized enviroment includes unit testing-PHPUnit.
 Responsive design- Bootstrap+JQuery+JS boundaries for screen size.
 AJAX requests provide seamless experience for users.
 Simple and distinct admin/employee panel.
 No need for user registration.